RESEARCH: CLIMATE AND SPACE SCIENCE

 INSTRUMENTATION

-The CASE group observes the Earth’s atmosphere and near Space through optical and radar observations from ground-based instruments at CCORE
+The CASE group observes the Earth’s atmosphere and near Space through optical and radio observations from ground-based instruments at CCORE.

-This information was written by Dr. Pedrina Terra, a member of the Climate and Space Science group at Florida Space Institute.
+This information was written by Dr. Pedrina Terra, lead scientist of the Climate and Space Science group at Florida Space Institute.